Structures of magnetic excitations in the spin-1/2 kagome-lattice antiferromagnets Cs$_2$Cu$_3$SnF$_{12}$ and Rb$_2$Cu$_3$SnF$_{12}$: Results and Discussion

 where the first and second terms are the nearest- and next-nearest-neighbor exchange interactions, respectively.
 The third term is the DM interaction between the nearest-neighbor spins.
 The configurations of the parallel and perpendicular components of the $\bm{D}_{ij}$ vector, $D_{ij}^\parallel$ and $D_{ij}^\perp$, are illustrated in Figs.~\ref{fig:kagome_latt}\,(d) and (e), respectively, which are derived from the crystal structure at room temperature~\cite{Ono}.
 We calculated the dispersion curves using LSWT.
-The solid lines in Figs.~\ref{fig:spectra1_CCSF}\,(a)--(d) are dispersion curves calculated using LSWT with $J=12.8$ meV, $J'=-0.043J$, $D^\parallel=0.18J$, and $D^\perp=0.062J$.
+The solid lines in Figs.~\ref{fig:spectra1_CCSF}\,(a)--(d) are dispersion curves calculated using LSWT with $J\,{=}\,12.8$ meV, $J'\,{=}\,-0.043J$, $D^\parallel\,{=}\,0.18J$, and $D^\perp\,{=}\,0.062J$.
 These exchange parameters are consistent with those obtained by Ono {\it et al.}~\cite{Ono2}.
 The ferromagnetic exchange interaction $J'$ between the next-nearest-neighbor spins is necessary to describe the dispersion curve of the weakly dispersive branch between 7.5 and 10 meV.
+The relatively large $D^{\parallel}$ is essential for the description of the weakly dispersive branch.
+The small $D^\perp$ gives rise to a small gap of ${\Delta}\,{=}\,1.0$\,meV for the dispersive branch arising from the ${\Gamma}^{\prime}$ points and a small split of two branches near 10\,meV at the ${\Gamma}^{\prime}$ points.